Helping individuals overcome trauma and PTSD

-When a person has experienced a number of traumas, or chronic trauma of the same experience (such as domestic abuse) EMDR works by clustering symptoms or experiences and starting processing with the earliest memory of this.
-It has been found that by starting with the earliest memory this often helps to reduce current symptomology without having to process every event that occurred.
+When a person has experienced a number of traumas EMDR works by clustering symptoms or experiences.
+In most cases, it then starts by processing with the earliest memory of this.
+Starting with the earliest memory can help to reduce current symptomology without having to process every event that occurred.

 What can I expect from EMDR?

-EMDR is a bit different from other therapies, as the aim is to process the memory rather than talk in depth about your experience of trauma or analyse your behavioural reactions in detail.
+EMDR is different from other therapies.
+The aim is to process the memory rather than talk in depth about your experience of trauma or analyse your reactions in detail.

 As such, when you are processing with eye movements there is no right or wrong response, you just go with whatever comes up for you regardless of whether it seems to make sense of not.
 You will never be challenged directly about your experience, instead therapists are there to help you to experience and connect with emotions, physical sensations, and the memory.
 When we experience trauma, it is like it gets stored in a muddled, disorganised way, so sometimes the processing can feel like this as well.